Predicted: Which Shows Will Be Cancelled Next?

 The Show With a Vocal But Small Audience

 This is the cruelest category.
 A show with a passionate fanbase — campaigns, petitions, trending hashtags — but limited mainstream reach is in a difficult position.
 The fanbase is real, but it isn't large enough to justify the show's cost.
 The platform sees the numbers: high engagement per viewer, low total viewers.
 The numbers don't clear the threshold.
 The show is cancelled, and the fanbase is left wondering why their passion wasn't enough.
 The answer, as we explored in our article on how fan campaigns have saved cancelled shows, is that passion alone doesn't move the needle.
-Hard data does.
+Hard data does — and until a fan campaign translates into the metrics platforms care about, the cancellations will keep coming.

 What the Patterns Tell Us